Napa Valley AVA

 Seavey Vineyard has two winemakers, U.C.
 Davis graduate Jim Duane (Robert Mondavi Winery and Stag’s Leap Wine Cellars) and Frenchman Philippe Melka (Château Haut Brion, Château Petrus).
 Melka is the consulting winemaker and has done so since 1995.
 He provides the classic French touch that Bill Seavey felt was necessary when first attempting to produce his own wines.

 Industry insiders consider Seavey Vineyards one of Napa Valley’s best-kept secrets.
 Even though its wines have scored high for decades and have been featured in numerous industry periodicals throughout the years, the winery’s off the beaten track location has made their existence undiscovered except to those who have literally sought out Seavey’s fabulous wines.

 And, there is a third generation of young Seaveys coming along to potentially take over the winery’s fortunes.
-Art Seavey smiled at such a thought.
-“Nothing,” he finalized, “would make me happier.
-Then we could be the complete family winery.”
+Nothing would make the family happier than to continue the Seavey legacy for generations to come - then they could be the complete family winery.

 Map of the area

 We are excited to share our 2014 Caravina Cabernet with you.
 Our Caravina is a unique Cabernet Sauvignon, sourced exclusively from our estate hillside vineyard.
 The grapes are carefully selected for their intense, youthful character and supple tannins.
 Our father, Bill Seavey, affectionately named this wine ‘Caravina’ which roughly translates from Italian to “my dear vine.”
 We have been making this wine since 1999.